5 Reasons Why Runners Get Injured & How To Run Injury Free

 It helps to learn about the body, learn to recognise its warning signals and learn how to treat it kindly.
 And of course, we should listen to other runners’ positive experiences as well as mistakes and learn from them.

-Running for fun and health should not place large physical demands on the body and although we are all different there are common mistakes that we make.
+Running for fun and health should not place large physical demands on the body and although we are all different there are common mistakes that we make, especially when we first start to run.
 Being able to recognise and avoid them is a good way of avoiding the injury couch.

 Good luck & happy running!